Source: Thrive Global

 I decided I no longer wanted to rely on hundreds of milligrams of caffeine to wake up the same way that I didn’t want to depend on a pill to fall asleep.
 I loved the morning ritual, but I felt I could create something more than just a vessel for caffeine.
 I quit my job and moved to India for 6 months and fell in love with Chai.
 When I got back to the states, I used chai as a base and curated an amalgam of different ingredients that gave me a benefit profile that fit my lifestyle which included Jiu Jitsu, Yoga and Crossfit.

 I settled on masala chai, cacao, turmeric, cinnamon and four mushrooms: chaga, reishi, lion’s mane and cordyceps with a little salt.
-With 1/7th the caffeine of coffee it gave me focus, energy and immune benefits without the jitters and crash.
+With a fraction of the caffeine found in coffee, it gave me focus, energy and immune benefits without the jitters and crash.
 Soon, I had people asking me “What the F is that?”

 I’d say, “it’s mud.”